bitcoin-dot-org/Bitcoin.org/docs/managing-wallets.md

 **Description**: The text must go in `_translations/en.yml` alongside other wallets' descriptions.

+**Level**: Each wallet must have a level property assigned.
+A value must be in a range between 1 and 4.
+Level represents a category of a wallet:

+* Level 1 - Full nodes
+* Level 2 - SPV, Random servers
+* Level 3 - Hybrid, Multisig wallets
+* Level 4 - Web wallets

 ### Score

 Each wallet is assigned a score for five criteria.
-For each of them, the appropriate text in `_translations/en.yml` needs to be chosen.
+For each of them, the appropriate text in `_translations/en.yml` needs to be chosen (_see `choose-your-wallet` section_).

 **Control** - What control the user has over his bitcoins?